jay-ramani/Video-Tagger/README.md

   python "C:\Users\<user login>\Video Tagger\video_tagger.py" --percentage-completion <path to the Matroska file to tag>
 ```
 ## Options
-The only option supported currently is to report the percentage of completion: `--percentage-completion`, or simply: `-p`.
-This comes handy when tagging a large number of files recursively (either with the right-click 'Send To' option, or through the command line).
+* `--percentage-completion`, or `-p`: This comes handy when tagging a large number of files recursively (either with the right-click 'Send To' option, or through the command line).
 You might want to skip this option if you'd like the script to execute faster.

-Usage for command line options is available through the standard Unix `--help` option.
+* `--help`, or `-h`: Usage help for command line options

 ## Reporting a Summary
 At the end of its execution, the script presents a summary of files probed, tagged, failures (if any) and time taken.
 Again, this comes in handy when dealing with a large number of files.